How to Protect Your Music: Copyright Checklist for Indie Artists

 🎧 Sound Recording | The recorded performance of that song | Form SR | Artist / Label / Producer |

 Registering the sound recording (Form SR) only protects the master — the version people stream or hear on the record.
+It does not automatically protect the songwriting, which lives in the musical work (Form PA).

 Why Registering Both Matters

-B. You register the SR (sound recording) — great.
+Let’s say you wrote and recorded a song called “Down.”
+You register the SR (sound recording) — great.
 Now you control the use of your master.
+But what happens if:

 Someone covers your song?